rich-iannone/weathervault/README.md

 ## Features of Weathervault

-- Download and use weather station data with a simple API
+- download and use weather station data with a simple API
-- Receive data as efficient Polars DataFrames ready for analysis
+- receive data as efficient Polars DataFrames ready for analysis
-- Locate met stations by name, location, and elevation
+- locate met stations by name, location, and elevation
-- Automatic conversion from UTC to local station time
+- automatic conversion from UTC to local station time
-- Support for different temperature units (Celsius, Fahrenheit, and Kelvin)
+- support for different temperature units (Celsius, Fahrenheit, and Kelvin)
-- Optional local data file caching with automatic cache detection
+- optional local data file caching with automatic cache detection
-- Get access to the global ISD network of weather stations (29,000+ stations)
+- get access to the global ISD network of weather stations (29,000+ stations)

 ## Installation